julio-cesar-leitao/SGU/Pratica/Server/README.md

 $ python public/app.py
 ```

-This will make the http://localhost:5000 available with the following routes:
+This will make the http://IP:5000 available with the following routes:

 - / - Index page
 - /dashboard - Dashboard page
 - /data_from_sgu - Receive POST requests from SGU on JSON format
+- Obs.: IP is the ip of the computer runnign the flask server, so you can access this server using another network device on the same net.

 ## Testing with curl (without img) on bash $